🔞 18+ Only | Gamble Responsibly | Problem Gambling Help | GamblingHelp NZ: 0800 654 655

 Step 3: Fund the New Payment Method

 Transfer NZD to your new Skrill or Neteller account from your NZ bank.
 The first transfer typically clears within hours.
 Card and bank transfer methods require no pre-funding.
-Bitcoin players will need to purchase Bitcoin through a NZ-licensed exchange and transfer to a personal wallet before depositing.
+Crypto players will need to purchase USDT or Bitcoin through a NZ-licensed exchange and transfer to a personal wallet before depositing.

 Step 4: Update Your Casino Cashier Settings